Brickson95/CVEazy/README.md

 ```
 3. Replace YOUR_BOT_TOKEN_HERE with your actual bot token.

-4. Replace YOUR_DISCORD_USER_ID with your Discord ID (find it by enabling Developer Mode and right-clicking your name → "Copy ID").
+4. Replace YOUR_DISCORD_USER_ID with your Discord ID (find it by enabling Developer Mode and clicking your name → "Copy ID").

 ## 🏃 Step 4: Run the Bot (Locally)